-2.3 Researchers
+1.3 Researchers

-2.3.1 Key Questions
+1.3.1 Key Questions

-Taking into account the user and community requirements as set out above, then within the timeframes anticipated in the CRC-CI's plans, can the system and/or technology be successfully:
+Taking into account the user and community requirements as set out above, then within the timeframes anticipated in the CRC for Construction Innovation plans, can the system and/or technology be successfully:

 - a. investigated or designed

 - b. tested

-- c. implemented on trial basis ?
+- c. implemented on trial basis?

-3. CONTEXT, DESIGN AND LEGISLATIVE ASPECTS
+2. CONTEXT, DESIGN AND LEGISLATIVE ASPECTS

-3.1 Requirements and Standards
+2.1 Requirements and Standards

-3.1.1 Background
+2.1.1 Background

 It is likely that wayfinding would not have fitted comfortably in Australia's state and territory building controls prior to the inception of the Building Code of Australia in 1990 (BCA 90).
 Prior to the BCA 90 building controls were limited to controlling health, safety and very limited amenity issues associated with building work.
 The limited amenity issues principally concerned such things as minimum ceiling heights and safe levels of light and ventilation.
 Any suggestion, at that time, that building controls could be used to require building owners to design buildings to include matters not principally required for the health and safety of the occupants of the building was vigorously opposed.
-However this approach led to pressures to introduce other controls outside of building regulations, thus creating a potentially complex network of overlapping legislative requirements, all of which need compliance by a building owner.
-There was a reaction against this which led to a push for a "one stop shop" building regulation regime which could only be achieved if there was a greater acceptance of the inclusion of controls not principally related to the health and safety of the occupants of the BCA.
+However this approach led to pressures to introduce other controls outside of building regulations, thus creating a potentially complex network of overlapping legislative requirements, all of which would need to be complied with by a building regulation regime which could only be achieved if there was a greater acceptance of the inclusion of controls not principally related to the health and safety of the occupants of the building into the BCA.